Beyond One-Size-Fits-All: Adaptive Subgraph Denoising for Zero-Shot Graph Learning with Large Language Models: Experiments

-To quantitatively validate the effectiveness of GraphSSR, we analyze the structure of the subgraphs selected during the reasoning phase for each dataset.
-Specifically, as shown in Table~\ref{tab:case_study}, our proposed GraphSSR significantly compresses the subgraph size compared to the uniform and unfiltered ego-subgraph, which typically includes the entire neighborhood of the target node.
-Crucially, this reduction in subgraph size is accompanied by a simultaneous improvement in task performance.
-This inverse correlation provides strong empirical evidence that ``more information'' does not equate to ``better reasoning'' in graph reasoning tasks.
-It further underscores GraphSSR's ability to prune large-scale structural noise through its SSR pipeline and denoising strategy, ultimately yielding a more robust and effective model.
+As summarized in Table~\ref{tab:denoising_analysis}, the initial Raw Subgraph suffers from severe noise across all datasets, peaking at 68.19\% on WikiCS.
+GraphSSR successfully compresses the average node count while dramatically suppressing the noise ratio.
+Crucially, this simultaneous reduction in subgraph size and improvement in task performance provides strong empirical evidence that more information ``does not equate to better reasoning'' in graph reasoning tasks.
+This trend further underscores GraphSSR's ability to effectively prune large-scale structural noise through its SSR pipeline and denoising strategy.

+Conversely, while the Smaller Candidates achieve slightly lower noise ratios on certain datasets due to their highly restricted size, they suffer from a severe \textit{over-pruning} issue.
+Their average node count drops precipitously to approximately 3 nodes (consisting of only the target node and around two neighbors), which starves the model of necessary context and consequently sabotages reasoning accuracy.
+Notably, statistical analysis reveals that GraphSSR \textbf{does not select} the smallest candidate in \textbf{89.75\%} of cases.
+This empirical evidence demonstrates that our verifiable reward does not naively prefer smaller subgraphs, but instead successfully achieves an optimal trade-off between structural purity and informativeness, ensuring essential signals are preserved while noise is removed.